 3. Build Backlinks

 All SEO professionals will tell you that building a network of backlinks (these are links back to your site…from other sites) can help rank your website higher.
 It signals Google that your website is an authority in a particular field.
 When other people are talking about you…that’s a good thing.
 These can be people linking to your homepage…your blog posts…or any internal page on your site.
-All links back to you help increase your website’s power.
+All links back to your website help increase your website’s power.

 NOW…here is where a lot of SEO “professionals” (in quotes) can get you in trouble.
 Remember when I said that SEO “will” make an impact on your business?
-Well there is a big downside to working with the WRONG SEO.
+Well, there is a big downside to working with the WRONG SEO.
 There are so-called “black-hat” SEO’s out there who will take risks with your business…and you won’t even know it.
 They go out and purchase links back to your website from questionable sources in order to artificially boost your rankings.
 This tactic is considered shady and increasingly, Google is punishing businesses that employ this tactic.
 There are ways to recover from this…but it takes time and money.
 SO PLEASE…if you’re going to ask for help from an SEO professional…make sure it’s a reputable agency…or someone with a track-record for long-term sustained growth.

-Finally, I would just say this…make sure you’re also building business profiles on sites such as Yelp, Bing Local and Foursquare.
+Finally, I would just say this…make sure you’re also building business profiles on sites such as Yelp, Bing Local, and Foursquare.
 Build a company page on LinkedIn, and create a YouTube channel if you can offer informative or instructional videos, etc. Be everywhere.
 But this is important!
 As you create your business profiles on different sites, remember to list your business information exactly as it’s listed in Google My Business.
 Doing so will boost your SEO efforts.
 But be EXACT!

 4. Titles, Headers, and Meta Description Tags Matter

 Of all the SEO Tips here, this may be the toughest for all you non-geeks.
 Just like in a newspaper, the Headlines (or titles) help readers determine what a story is about.
-In Google’s world, they help determine which search terms are relevant for the different pages in your website.
+In Google’s world, they help determine which search terms are relevant for the different pages of your website.
 For example, if you owned a pet shop, then the organic dog food page should have the term “Organic Dog Food” in the page Title and a variation of that phrase in the <h1> header.
 The <h1> header is the largest headline on the page.
 The sub-headings are then obviously <h2>, <h3>, etc. The page Title is not visible on the actual page…however it is visible in the “tab” at the top of your browser.
 And it is also the title of the Search Result that Google produces when your website comes up.
 You need to view the source code to review your page Titles.
-If your familiar with WordPress (or whatever website platform your built your site on), you’ll be able to change them quickly and easily.
+If you’re familiar with WordPress (or whatever website platform you built your site on), you’ll be able to change them quickly and easily.
 There are many plugins to help with this.

 Just like the page Title, the meta description is also not visible on the actual webpage, but this is the site description that appears below the title in Google search result.
 I like to think of the Title and Meta Description as an advertisement in Google’s search results.
 Each page should have its own unique Title and Meta Description.